ang-zeyu/infisearch/docs/src/indexer/indexing.md

 }
 ```

-This loader simply reads `.txt` files and indexes all of the content into a single `field`.
+This loader simply reads `.txt` files and indexes all its contents into a single field.

 ## File Exclusions